vishnukp08/vishnukp08/README.md

 ### 🍔 College Canteen Food Ordering System

-A college canteen food ordering system designed to simplify food ordering and management.
+A web-based college canteen food ordering system developed to simplify food ordering for students and improve order management for the canteen.

-**Focus:** Web Development · Backend · Database
+What I worked on:

+Designed and developed the web application
+Implemented user registration and authentication Developed food menu and ordering functionality Implemented order management features
+Designed database models for users, food items, and orders Developed backend APIs and application logic
+Connected the frontend with the backend and database

+Tools & Technologies:
+Python · Django · HTML · CSS · JavaScript · SQLite · Git · GitHub

 🔗 [View Repository](https://github.com/vishnukp08/BiteBuddy-College_Canteen.git)